oxen-io/session-file-server-old/README.md

 ======

 ######Standalone mode:
 Disables any App.net connectivity.
-Serves it's only social network to any App.net API supported client
+Serves its only social network to any App.net API supported client
 1. Participate in the App.net social network
 2. Standalone social network